Cook This: What's more 'Monday in Louisiana' than Red Bean Gumbo?

-In the current upside-down world we're living in, tradition can make us feel a little more normal and add some comfort to our lives.
+In the current upside-down world we're living in, tradition can make us feel a little more normal, add some comfort to our lives.

 And what's more traditional on Mondays in Louisiana than red beans and rice?